Sremski Karlovci: Modern period

 Between 16 November 1698 and 26 January 1699, the town of Karlovci was the site of a congress that ended the hostilities between the Ottoman Empire and the Holy League, a coalition of various European powers including Habsburg monarchy, Poland, Venice and Russia.
 The congress produced the Treaty of Karlowitz.
 It was the first time a round table was used in international politics.

 After this peace treaty, the town was considered part of the Habsburg monarchy and was included in its Military Frontier.
 According to 1702 data, the population was composed of 215 Orthodox and 13 Catholic houses.
 By 1753, the population of the town numbered 3,843 people, of which 3,110 were classified as ethnic Serbs.

 The town was the spiritual, political and cultural center of the Serbs in the Habsburg Monarchy.
-The Metropolitan of the Serbian Orthodox Church resided here.
-In the early 21st century, the Serbian Patriarch retains the title of Metropolitan of Karlovci.
+The metropolitan of the Serbian Orthodox Church resided here and the Serbian Patriarch retains the title of Metropolitan of Karlovci to this day.

 The town had the earliest Serb (and Slavic in general) gymnasium (Serbian: gimnazija/гимназија, French: lycée), founded on 3 August 1791.
-Three years after this, the Orthodox seminary of Sremski Karlovci was founded here.
-It was the second-oldest Orthodox seminary in the world (after the Spiritual Academy in Kyiv), and it still operates.
+Three years later, the Eastern Orthodox seminary of Sremski Karlovci was founded here.
+It was the second-oldest Orthodox seminary in the world, after the Spiritual Academy in Kyiv, and it remains in operation today.